-Biology
+Biology 6 semester hours

 Chemistry, inorganic

-Chemistry, organic
+Chemistry, organic 6 semester hours

 English

 Physics

 The hours listed are suggested as most nearly conforming to a year's work in most colleges.
 The governing principle shall be that the credit presented in each subject shall represent a full academic year's course in an accredited college of arts and sciences.